bryeyyy/CPP-Music-Player-Compiler-Program/README.md

 # Music-Player-Compiler-Application

-This is an implementation of a doubly linked list as a waveform file audio player.
+This is an implementation of a doubly linked list in c++ as a waveform file audio player.